Danzig crisis: Hitler in power

-In 1935, Marshal Józef Piłsudski, Poland's de facto leader since the May coup of 1926, died and was replaced by a triumvirate.
-The new leadership of the Sanacja regime as the Polish military dictatorship was known was divided about the course of action to be pursued.
+In May 1935, Marshal Józef Piłsudski, Poland's de facto leader since the May coup of 1926, died and was replaced by a triumvirate.
+The new leadership of the Sanacja regime, as the Polish military dictatorship was known, was divided about the course of action to be pursued.
 The commander of the Polish Army, Marshal Edward Rydz-Śmigły favored incorporating the Free City into Poland while the Foreign Minister, Colonel Józef Beck was more open to a compromise.
-Beck favored the idea of "Third Europe", a bloc of East European nations to be led by Poland and was willing to accept a German-Polish condominium over Danzig in exchange for German support for the "Third Europe" concept.
-However, the Sanacja regime had become unpopular by the late 1930s, and many Poles disliked Colonel Beck's foreign policy of weakening ties to France while improving relations with Germany.
+Beck favored the idea of "Third Europe", a bloc of East European nations to be led by Poland and was willing to accept a German–Polish condominium over Danzig in exchange for German support for the "Third Europe" concept.
+However, the Sanacja regime had become unpopular by the late 1930s, and many Poles disliked Beck's foreign policy of weakening ties to France while improving relations with Germany.
 Polish opposition groups to the Sanacja regime such as the Front Morges led by General Władysław Sikorski accused Beck of being too anti-French and pro-German in his foreign policy.
-Beck was always very sensitive to the charge that his foreign policy was too pro-German and he was not willing to accept any bullying over the Danzig issue, which he saw as the "barometer" of German-Polish relations.
+Beck was always very sensitive to the charge that his foreign policy was too pro-German and he was not willing to accept any bullying over the Danzig issue, which he saw as the "barometer" of German–Polish relations.
 Beck's Third Europe concept failed because Germany had the world's second largest economy and all of eastern Europe was dominated economically by the Reich even before the Second World War, which led to a tendency in eastern Europe to follow the lead of Berlin rather than Warsaw.
-In 1936, the League of Nations commissioner for the Free City of Danzig, the Irish diplomat, Seán Lester, was fired under heavy German pressure for his attempts to protect the rights of Danzig's Jewish minority.
-The new League of Nations commissioner, the Swiss diplomat, Carl J. Burckhardt, was known as an advocate of "restraint" towards the Nazi-dominated government of the Free City, and generally followed a pro-German line.
+In 1936, the League of Nations commissioner for the Free City of Danzig, the Irish diplomat Seán Lester, was fired under heavy German pressure for his attempts to protect the rights of Danzig's Jewish minority.
+The new League of Nations commissioner, the Swiss diplomat Carl J. Burckhardt, was known as an advocate of "restraint" towards the Nazi-dominated government of the Free City, and generally followed a pro-German line.
 Burckhardt described the office of high commissioner in the Free City as "a slowly dying organ of a decadent institution".
-In 1939, the population of the Free City of Danzig was 400, 000, of whom 17, 000 were Polish and 3, 000 were Jewish with the rest being German..
+In 1939, the population of the Free City of Danzig was 400,000, of whom 17,000 were Polish and 3,000 were Jewish, with 380,000 being German.